ntop/PF_RING/doc/zc.rst

 * in order to correctly configure the device, it is highly recommended to use the load_driver.sh script provided with the drivers (take a look at the script to fine-tune the configuration)
 * the PF_RING kernel module must be loaded before the ZC driver (the load_driver.sh script takes care of this)
 * ZC drivers need hugepages (the load_driver.sh script takes care of hugepages configuration).
-For more informations please read the *Hugepages Support* section.
+For more informations please read the `Hugepages Support <http://www.ntop.org/guides/pf_ring/hugepages.html>`_ section.

 Example loading PF_RING and the ixgbe-ZC driver:

 .. code-block:: console

-   cd <PF_RING PATH>/kernel
-   insmod pf_ring.ko
-   cd PF_RING/drivers/intel
+   cd PF_RING/kernel
    make
+   sudo insmod ./pf_ring.ko
+   cd ../drivers/intel
+   make
    cd ixgbe/ixgbe-*-zc/src
-   ./load_driver.sh
+   sudo ./load_driver.sh

 ZC API
 ------